-In the previous release, RestrictedPartHoleDrudge is narrower in scope than the SpinOneHalfPartHoleDrudge.
-After some internal revision, now all problems for SpinOneHalfPartHoleDrudge should be able to be handled with RestrictedPartHoleDrudge.
+In the previous release.
+RestrictedPartHoleDrudge is narrower than the in scope SpinOneHalfPartHoleDrudge.
+After some internal revision. now all problems for SpinOneHalfPartHoleDrudge should be able to be handled with RestrictedPartHoleDrudge.
 For expressions with many terms coming from concrete spin summation, significant speed up can be brought.